deepstreamIO/deepstream.io-website/content/docs/10-server/10-configuration/index.md

   `npm`, or
 - in the folder `conf` after unpacking the standalone server binary.

+## Macros

+Before we start diving into config, lets look at the current macros we have in order to make our lives a little bit easier:

+- `${ENVIRONMENT_VARIABLE}`

+This is the usual replace environment variable into my config before running, useful in around 100% of deployment usecases.

+- `file(relative/path)`

+This allows the server to binary to point to the file relative to your config file.
+This is pretty useful for global and binary installs.

+- `fileLoad(relative/path)`

+This is more of a utility for us plugin developers, it automatically loads up the data and parses it (if json or yml).
+This means node developers can now just deal with writing everything as parsed data and leave loading / parsing and errors to deepstream startup.

 ## General Configuration

 In this section you can change general settings for each server in a cluster.